It was still daylight and there was a queue outside the Brisbane Jazz Club on Annie Street, Kangaroo Point, Brisbane.

 “You’ll love these guys,” he said.

-I sat with my mate John Stefulj.
+I sat with multi-instrumentalist John Stefulj.
 As the Duck set up, John said, “The first time I saw these guys, I was about 12.
 They played Stevie Wonder’s Isn’t She Lovely, and it was the first time I saw a sopranino, live.
 I didn’t see another one, until I bought my own.”

 Galapagos Duck showed us why they are the enduring name in Australian jazz.